henridev/computer-systems/chapter-3/linux-command-line-skills.md

 500
 ```

-:man_technologist: the `env` command outputs a list of the environment variables.
+👨‍💻 the `env` command outputs a list of the environment variables.

 Because the output of the `env` command can be quite long, the following examples use a text search to filter that output.
 In a previous example `variable1` was created as a local variable, so the following search in the environment variables results in no output: